Nush001/Nush001/README.md

 ---

-## Who is Anoushka Hazari?
+## About me
 > 💬 “You’re not just looking at a GitHub — you’re looking at a gateway to immersive data experiences, where AR/VR meets AI, and every line of code shapes perception.”

-I’m Anoushka a Data Scientist with a Master’s in Data Analytics from Northeastern University, originally from Mumbai, India.
+I’m Anoushka Hazari a Data Scientist with a Master’s in Data Analytics from Northeastern University, originally from Mumbai, India.
 My work is driven by curiosity about space, motion, and human experience, inspired by Zeno of Elea.
 I aim to specialize in:

 🌐 AR/VR analytics & immersive experiences